Fisheries and Land Resources

 Tel: (709) 729-1140 Fax: (709) 729-6082

-The Department of Fisheries and Aquaculture supports a number of initiatives aimed at encouraging youth interest in marine issues, including the establishment of a high school scholarship program to motivate students to learn more about our province's fishing and aquaculture industries.
+The Department of Fisheries and Land Resources supports a number of initiatives aimed at encouraging youth interest in marine issues, including the establishment of a high school scholarship program to motivate students to learn more about our province's fishing and aquaculture industries.
 Other examples include funding for the Dr. Wilfred Templeman Memorial Scholarship for graduate students, financial support for the Students on Ice educational expeditions to the Arctic and the Antarctic, and support for student placements at the Centre for Fisheries Ecosystems Research at Memorial University of Newfoundland's Fisheries and Marine Institute.

 Dr. Wilfred Templeman Memorial Scholarship